 St. George’s Basilica, Prague

-Some of the most recognizable towers, which poke out of the Prague Castle, are the two bright towers of St. George’s basilica.
-The basilica with its nearby convent was founded by Czech king Vratislav I. around year 920.
-In year 973 it became a convent for Benedictine nuns.
+Some of the most recognizable towers which poke out of the Prague skyline are the two bright towers of the St. George’s Basilica.
+The Czech King Vratislav I founded The Basilica and its nearby convent around the year 920.
+And then in the year 973 it became a convent for Benedictine nuns.

-In the following years St. George’s basilica suffered serious damage on a number of occasions – in 1142, it was badly damaged by fire after an unsuccessful siege of Prague Castle by Conrad of Znojmo.
-During the Hussite Wars it was plundered, and lastly it went up in flames during the greatest fire in Prague’s history, in 1541.
-Despite all difficulties, St. George’s basilica has been able to survive throughout a millennium to bring us a unique testimony from time of the first Czech kings.
-Archaeological research was carried out from 1958-64, during which many great discoveries were made, including several unopened graves of the first Czech kings with all of their burial gifts intact.
+In the following years the St. George’s Basilica saw serious damage on a number of occasions.
+For instance in 1142, when it was in a terrible condition after a fire.
+This was after the unsuccessful siege of Prague Castle by Conrad of Znojmo.
+Unfortunately there was plundering of the Basilica during the Hussite Wars.
+Finally, in 1541 during the greatest fire in Prague’s history, it went up in flames.
+Despite all these difficulties, the St. George’s Basilica has survived throughout a millennium to bring us a unique testimony from the time of the first Czech Kings.
+Careful archaeological research from 1958-64 has led to a great many discoveries.
+These included several unopened graves of the first Czech Kings with all of their burial gifts intact.

-Nowadays, St. George’s basilica is open to visitors of Prague Castle and the nearby convent building is used from time to time as a gallery.
-During your visit don’t forget to ask your tour guide about all the damaged parts of the frescos, covering the ceiling above the altar and chapel on the right.
-He or she can share with you and old legend, explaining why some of the frescoes are damaged and some are not.
+Presently the St. George’s Basilica is open to all visitors of Prague Castle.
+And there are certainly a lot of them!
+Also sometimes the nearby convent building is open as a gallery.
+Remember that during your visit you don’t forget to ask your tour guide about all the damaged parts of the frescoes.
+These cover the ceiling above the altar and chapel on the right.
+He or she can share with you an old legend.
+This will help to explain why some of the frescoes are in poor condition and some are not.

 St. George’s Basilica Info: